Haneki56/DawnPiece/Ranks/ScientistLifePath.md

 # Scientist Life Path

-Please see the sections below regarding the information you need to know for the Samurai Life Path.
+Please see the sections below regarding the information you need to know for the Scientist Life Path.

 ### General Ranks